Free Excel Staff Holiday Planner Template

-The employee names are pulled through from the first month (first tab) therefore to set an employee's name you need only update the first sheet.
+The employee names are pulled through from the first month (first tab) so you only need to set them once.

-Working days can be specified in the generator.
 Non-working days are displayed as a light gray cell in the template.
-Non-working days are marked for display purposes only, they are given no special treatment when absence totals are calculated.
+This is for display purposes only, they are given no special treatment when absence totals are calculated.

 You can define the year in which the leave planner template will start.
 Since the template is generated dynamically any year is supported.
-The leave planner template is ready for year 2020, 2021 and beyond.
+The leave planner template is ready for the year 2023, 2024 and beyond.

 How did we do?